Last week, my friend and I went to see anatomy of a suicide by Alice Birch at the Royal Court Theatre in London.

-The play was sensational!
-I had not read it before, which I now will, but in short it follows three generations of women and explores the chaos of what has come before each woman was born and the painful legacy left behind from a Grandmother and mother committing suicide.
+I hadn’t read the play before, but it follows three generations of women and their mental health.
+It explores the painful legacy left behind on a Granddaughter after her Grandmother and her mother committed suicide.

-Alice Birch is a really interesting playwright as she really isn’t afraid to outline how raw life can be, and especially for the fragility of mental health to be presented on stage is really gripping and relevant.
-Some of it is hard to watch such as the Mother (middle relation) committing suicide onstage, by getting into the bath, before she turns the hairdryer on and lowers it into the water.
+Alice Birch is a really interesting playwright.
+She isn’t afraid to explore how raw life can be, especially how fragile mental health can be.
+It was gripping and very relevant.
+Some of the play was hard to watch such as the Mother (middle relation) committing suicide onstage, by getting into the bath, before she turns the hairdryer on and lowers it into the water.

 But the themes and messages were really important and interesting, especially whether mental illness is hereditary.

 All three actresses were also fantastic.
 I was already a huge fan of Hattie Morahan after seeing her in Simon Stephen’s version of Ibsen’s A Doll’s House a few years before, which is still on Digital Theatre and I cannot recommend enough.